jfreeman812/QE-Tools/sdlcs/code-management.rst

 see `A Note About Git Commit Messages`_.

 .. note::
+   If the pull request has only one commit,
-   GitHub utilizes the last commit message to try and pre-populate the title and comment.
+   GitHub utilizes the commit message to try and pre-populate the title and comment.
    By following the suggested format above, the pull request title and comment should need minimal changes before creating.